 I work with clients experiencing a range of concerns, including self-harm, eating disorders, anxiety, depression, school stress, social challenges, ADHD, identity development, perfectionism, family conflict, and life transitions.
 Some teens also come simply wanting support, guidance, or a space to talk.

 Yes.
-Privacy is essential for building trust.
-I provide a safe space where teens can speak openly.
+Privacy is essential for building trust, and therapy provides a safe space where teens can speak openly.

-Exceptions: I must break confidentiality if there is a safety concern—such as risk of harm to self or others—or when legally required.
+Exceptions to confidentiality include situations involving safety concerns, such as risk of harm to self or others, or when disclosure is legally required.

 Each session is typically 45 minutes.
-The length of treatment varies by individual.
-Some clients come for short-term support (8–12 sessions), while others benefit from longer-term therapy depending on their goals.
+The length of treatment varies depending on individual needs.
+Some clients attend for short-term support (8–12 sessions), while others benefit from longer-term therapy depending on their goals.

-My work is informed by evidence-based methods such as:
+My work is informed by evidence-based approaches, including:

 Cognitive Behavioral Therapy (CBT)